UltimateMenu/UltimateMenu/README.md

 <details>
   <summary><strong>Click to show donation options</strong></summary>

-If you'd like to support this project or say thanks yo can use one of the below options:
+If you'd like to support this project or say thanks you can use one of the below options:

 <p align="center">
   <a href="https://www.buymeacoffee.com/L7NEG" target="_blank">